- Sport Business

 Eton has often been the first port of call for other educational institutions looking to address their own questions of character education.
 “Character goes to the heart of what we, as a school, do; what we say we do; and what we believe we should do,” says Noakes, while emphasising that the work of CIRL continues.

-“Character matters and we want to be able to understand it in a way that is not just tacit but is conscious, so that we’re aware of what we are doing and how, and can talk about it in a way that’s not just tacit but is conscious, that we’re aware of what we’re doing and how,” he adds.
+“Character matters and we want to be able to understand it in a way that is not just tacit but is conscious, so that we’re aware of what we are doing and how, and can talk about it in a way that’s not just tacit but is conscious,” he adds.

 The Leaders Performance Institute is the latest to ask: how does Eton teach character?
 And are there lessons to be gleaned for the sports performance community?